dotnet/AspNetCore.Docs/aspnetcore/migration/1x-to-2x/identity-2x.md

 Make the following changes in *Startup.cs*:

 - Remove the `UseTwitterAuthentication` method call from the `Configure` method.
-- Add an `AddTwitterAuthentication` method call to the `ConfigureServices` method:
+- Invoke the `AddTwitterAuthentication` method in the `ConfigureServices` method:

     ```csharp
     services.AddTwitterAuthentication(o => {